 Although they cover all Medicare services, Medicare Advantage plans can charge different

 out-of-pocket expenses and can have different rules for how you get services.
 These costs depend on the plan.
 Certain plans may not charge a monthly premium, some have additional deductibles.
 Each insurance company's Medicare Advantage plan is different, one insurance company may offer different types of Medicare Advantage plan, and understanding the guidelines of an MA plan before you join is crucial.

 We're here to help.
-Call us any time with questions.
+Call us any time with questions about Medicare Advantage.
 We would love to hear from you.